jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-If you are content with the provided defaults but want to target specific locations on the classpath or filesystem used by the import or export, SBDG additionally provides the following properties:
+If you are content with the provided defaults but want to target specific locations on the classpath or filesystem used by the import or export, [spring-boot-gemfire-name] additionally provides the following properties: